ValHook/tennis/README.md

 ## Writing changes

-The only dependency you need is Typescript.
+The only dependencies you need are Typescript and a linter.
 ```
-npm install -g typescript
+npm install -g typescript prettier
 ```

 Then write your changes in `ts/` and compile them by executing: